hardfoc/hf-hal/component-handler/README.md

 ## Overview

 This system provides a unified, thread-safe interface for all ADC and GPIO operations in the HardFOC system.
-It follows the same architectural patterns as the ConMed AdcData system but is adapted for embedded ESP32-C6 development with ESP-IDF.
+It follows the same architectural patterns as the AdcData system but is adapted for embedded ESP32-C6 development with ESP-IDF.

 ## Key Features